Douze Études dans tous les tons mineurs, Opus 39

-Douze Études dans tous les tons mineurs, Opus 39 (12 studies in the minor keys) is a set of twelve etudes in all the minor keys by French-Jewish composer Charles-Valentin Alkan.
+Douze Études dans tous les tons mineurs, Opus 39 (12 studies in the minor keys) is a set of twelve etudes in all the minor keys by French composer Charles-Valentin Alkan.
 The set opens in A minor with Comme le vent and goes through the circle of fourths until ending on E minor with a theme and variations entitled Le Festin d'Ésope.
 Published in 1857 the set is idiomatic of Alkan's unique style of piano composition, consisting of large almost orchestral sounding chords, fast-paced scale configurations, and insistent rhythmic repetition.
 A performance of the entire set is roughly two hours with the eighth of the set (the first movement of the famous Concerto for Solo Piano) alone being around 30 minutes in length.